Getting into a leadership position can be difficult.

 This article showed you that great leadership keeps power because people want great leaders in power.

-There are different ways to maintain power, but this article focused exclusively on the positive aspect of power: doing a great job as a leader.
-For different strategies to power, check out Social Power or different articles.
+There are different ways to maintain power, and this article focused on the positive aspect of keeping power: doing a great job as a leader.

 And the more it corrupts you, the worst leader you become and the harder it is to remain in power.